Hemant-Dua/Fast-Food-Case-Study/README.md

 market segment that currently perceives McDonald’s in a negative way.
 In this case, we want to understand the key drivers of the negative perception, and modify them.

-The Code was written originally in R but is written in Python via Jupyter notebook
+The Code was written originally in R but is written in Python via Jupyter notebook.